-Stadium for Bath is about delivering a new home for Bath Rugby, regenerating the riverside in the heart of Bath, the creation of wider sporting and community benefits, building a brilliant place that everyone can enjoy, whether they’re a rugby supporter or not.
+Stadium for Bath is not just about delivering a new home for Bath Rugb.
+It is about regenerating the riverside in the heart of Bath, the creation of wider sporting and community benefits and building a brilliant place that everyone can enjoy, whether they’re a rugby fan or not.

 Really interesting articles in @BathLifeMag from Matt Bielby and @davidflatman about Bath’s riverside.
 It’s great to see people excited about the potential riverside regeneration which is an integral part of this project.

 I wonder how many bars and restaurants would go out of business if the club is forced out of the city center

 It needs to The club is a huge asset to the town and its businesses!